 View our range of Salicylic Acid Products

-Retinol is a derivative of Vitamin A that effectively treats multiple skin concerns including acne, hyperpigmentation and sun damage, also helping to decrease signs of ageing such as fine lines and wrinkles.
+Considered a powerhouse in the cosmeceutical world, Retinol is a derivative of Vitamin A that effectively treats multiple skin concerns including acne, hyperpigmentation and sun damage, also helping to decrease signs of ageing.
 Benefits of Retinol include increasing cellular turnover in the skin, thickening and increasing the density of the dermis (structural layer of the skin), regulating oil production, and increasing collagen production.
 Retinol also treats hyperpigmentation by removing existing pigmentation and regulating melanin production.

 Retinol is a complex ingredient that can be irritating to the skin.
-Retinol is available in four different forms, relating to it chemical composition and it's vital you use the formula suited to your skin to avoid irritation.
-Retinol should be introduced slowly, for night time use only and always accompanied by adequate SPF during the day.
+Itl should be introduced slowly, for night time use only and always accompanied by adequate SPF during the day.
 Products containing Retinol are generally not suitable for use during pregnancy or breastfeeding.

 Four forms of Retinol in order of potency:

 - Retinyl Palmitate - weakest, least drying and the only form safe for pregnancy and breastfeeding.

 - Retinol - most common form found in cosmetic products.

 - Retinaldehyde/Retinal - strongest form found in cosmetic products.